 Exploring vs Exploiting: My Potbelly’s Experience

-One day, perhaps a month shy of graduating, I was nearby a Potbelly’s and hungry.
-It was right there.
-I figured “What the hell, let’s explore”.
-Not knowing what to order, I asked an employee what they’d get: “A Wreck on multi-grain” was suggested.
-I watched him whip one up and send it through the oven.
-The toasted multigrain-cheese-meat fusion that emerged looked tasty.
-They balanced out the sandwich by adding the remaining fixings and rang me up.
+Not knowing what to order, I asked an employee what they’d get; they suggested “A Wreck on multi-grain”.
+Fair enough.
+They then whipped one up and sent it through their special conveyor-belt oven (which adds to the experience); the multigrain-meat-cheese toasted fusion that emerged spoke to me.
+They balanced out the sandwich by adding the remaining toppings and rang me up.

 I grabbed a table, sat down and unwrapped the sandwich—moment of truth!